mlgibson8/conflict-resolution/README.md

 # conflict-resolution

 ## this is asubheading created locally
-all of this content added to he readmef file has been added from my local git repository.
+all of this content added to the readme file has been added from my local git repository.